markjprice/apps-services-net10/docs/errata/errata.md

 I have temporarily [disabled the warning for this in the project file](https://github.com/markjprice/apps-services-net10/blob/main/code/PopularPackages/MappingObjects.Mappers/MappingObjects.Mappers.csproj#L8) so that the project compiles but that isn't a good solution.
 I recommend avoiding AutoMapper completely and skipping the AutoMapper section of my book.

-In the next edition, I will replace the AutoMapper example with an alternative.
+In the next edition, I will replace the AutoMapper example with an alternative, or more likely, turn the mapping section into a discussion of why almost all mapping libraries should be avoided but you need to know about them because so many legacy projects use them.
+And expand on the content about using manual mappings with extension methods and similar.

 # Page 776 - Microsoft Learn documentation MCP server